EthanW33/git_practice/GIT_Concepts.md

 Service that uses git to store projects on the cloud and allows you to collaborate with others

 ## General Concepts / Terminology
-- `Repository` - The project that git is configured for
+- `Repository` - The project that git is configured with
   - **Local** Repository - On your computer
   - **Remote** Repository - On the cloud (github)
 - `Commit` - a checkpoints of saved code changes